Netflix and…drive? Changes to the Highway Code could mean you might be able to watch TV in your self-driving car. But is this safe?

 How will self-driving cars impact insurance?

 The Automated and Electric Vehicles Act 2018 says that insurance companies are liable for damages caused by an autonomous vehicle they cover.
+But Mercedes recently announced that it would accept liability when its ‘Drive Pilot’ is activated.
+Data collection will be vital to determine who was at fault - either the car or the driver.

-In theory, having self-driving cars everywhere might make our roads safer, reducing the risk of an accident and making insurance prices cheaper.
+In theory, having self-driving cars everywhere might make our roads safer, reducing the risk of an accident and making car insurance prices cheaper.

-But, given that autonomous technology is expensive, and there’s still the opportunity for human error, we could see insurance costs go up for self-driving cars.
+But, given that autonomous technology is expensive, and there’s still the opportunity for human error, we could see car insurance costs go up for self-driving cars.